The library provides an accelerated, universal, multifabric layer for fast interconnects via OFI, including for these

 An application binary interface (ABI) is the low-level nexus between two program modules.
 It determines how functions are called and also the size, layout, and alignment of data types.
 With ABI compatibility, applications conform to the same set of runtime naming conventions.

 Intel MPI Library offers ABI compatibility with existing MPI-1.x and MPI-2.x applications.
-So even if you are not ready to move to the new 3.1 standard, you can take advantage of the library’s performance improvements without recompiling, and use its runtimes.
+So even if you are not ready to move to the new 3.1 standard, you can take advantage of the library’s performance improvements by using its runtimes, without recompiling.